x1mdev/ReconPi/README.md

                             v2.0 - by @x1m_martijn
 ```

-ReconPi - A lightweight recon tool that performs extensive domain scanning with the latest tools using a Raspberry Pi and GO.
-After the installation the ReconPi only needs an internet connection and some power, easy does it.
+ReconPi - A lightweight recon tool that performs extensive reconnaissance with the latest tools using a Raspberry Pi.

 Start using that Raspberry Pi -- I know you all have one laying around somewhere ;)

-This project is in development.
-Pull requests are welcome!

 ## Installation